-The calibrated model does well in replicating the observed distribution of firm-level automation usage in the ABS data, which we do not target in the calibration procedure.
+The calibrated model does well in replicating the observed distribution of firm-level automation usage in the ABS data, a moment that we do not target in the calibration.

-Figure 3 plots the distribution of AI use rate (i.e., fraction of firms that use AI in their production) in the ABS data documented by Zolas et al. (2020), along with the model-predicted share of firms that use the automation technology in each size bin (based on employment).
-The model closely matches this non-targeted distribution.
-In both the ABS data and our model, only a small fraction of firms use the automation technology and automation usage is highly skewed towards the few largest firms.
-In this sense, automation is quite different from general capital equipment, the usage of which is widespread.
+Figure 3 plots the distribution of AI use rate (i.e., the fraction of firms that use AI in their production) in the ABS data documented by Zolas et al. (2020) (the bars), along with the model-predicted share of firms that use the automation technology (the line), as a function of firm size based on employment.17 The figure shows that the model closely matches this non-targeted distribution of automation.
+In both the data and our model, automation usage is highly skewed toward the few largest firms.
+In this sense, automation is quite different from general capital equipment, the usage of which is widespread.18